 Interaction during lessons

-Employees also feel more motivated to learn something new or to take a training if they can take their learning materials everywhere with them, especially when they don't have time to learn during their regular work hours.
+Employees can feel more motivated to learn something new or to take online training if they know they can take their learning materials everywhere with them.
+That is especially the case if they don't have time to learn during their regular work hours.

-For adults, mobile learning can also be distracting if your users get constantly interrupted with text messages and notifications.
-Therefore, it requires self-discipline and focus on their part.
+Mobile devices can be a great distraction.
+Mobile Learning can be distracting if your users get constantly interrupted with text messages and notifications.
+Therefore, it requires self-discipline and focus.

 However, if you can make your training interactive and fun, the other applications available on mobiles won't be a distraction for your learners.

-Using mobile devices for e-learning could be an issue if your users don't have Internet connection or electricity readily available.
+Using mobile devices for e-learning could be an issue if your participants don't have Internet connection or electricity readily available.

-In spite of that, statistics show that today there are more mobile devices than people in the world.
-So, a lack of Internet connection, poor connection quality and access to electricity should become problems of the past.
+Despite that, data gathered by GSMA intelligence indicates that there are now more mobile devices than there are people in the world.
+Considering the enormous growth of mobile devices, a lack of Internet connection, poor connection quality, and restricted access to electricity will become problems of the past.